Konica Minolta Logo

 2003 – today

-In 2003, the merger of Konica and Minolta took place, forming the holding company Konica Minolta Holdings, Inc. Due to the name change, adjustments were made to the logo.
+In 2003, Konica and Minolta merged to form Konica Minolta Holdings, Inc. Due to the name change, the logo was adjusted.

-The visual symbol consists of an image of a blue globe with 5 white stripes and the updated name of the corporation.
+The visual symbol consists of a blue globe with 5 white stripes and the corporation’s updated name.
 The image, which is emphasized in this and most previous logos, resembles the Earth.
-Together with the name Minolta (demonstrating the desire for growth and product distribution), it shows the company’s ambition to spread across the Earth.
+Together with the name Minolta (demonstrating a desire for growth and product distribution), it reflects the company’s ambition to expand across the Earth.

-The circle symbolizes the lens, as the first products of Minolta and Konica were cameras and photographic equipment.
+The circle symbolizes the lens, since the first products from Minolta and Konica were cameras and other photographic equipment.

 The white stripes represent:

-- Horizon.
+• Horizon.
 The sun rises from the horizon, leaving a light trail on the water.
-Likewise, Konica Minolta gains a new dawn after the merger and ascends to the sky to offer its products to the world.
+Likewise, Konica Minolta has a new dawn after the merger and ascends to the sky, offering its products to the world.

-- Company values: technology improvement, partnership for creating better solutions, desire to listen and hear clients, eco-friendliness, and social responsibility.
+• Company values: technological improvement, partnership to create better solutions, a desire to listen to and hear clients, eco-friendliness, and social responsibility.

 Font and Colors